Stacy's Mom: Background and composition

 Authorship of "Stacy's Mom" is credited to Chris Collingwood and Adam Schlesinger; in practice, the two songwriters wrote independently, and agreed to credit both writers on all Fountains of Wayne songs regardless of the actual author.
 In interviews, Schlesinger took responsibility for the song.

+In a 2020 interview with Rolling Stone shortly after Schlesinger's death, Collingwood recalled that he was reluctant to record "Stacy's Mom", although he "Knew it would be a single, and I knew it would be a hit, and everyone else knew it too."
+Collingwood said that he was concerned that recording what he described as a "novelty song" would overshadow Schlesinger's talent as a songwriter.
+He said, "I tried to talk [Schlesinger] out of 'Stacy’s Mom'.
+I could see exactly what was going to happen, and when it started happening in slow motion it just felt inevitable.
+He was too good a writer to have that be his calling card, and the success of a novelty song means that's just what you are to the public, from that moment on forever."

 "Stacy's Mom" is a power pop, pop-punk, and new wave song.
 Part of the song's inspiration was a friend with whom Schlesinger had grown up who thought Schlesinger's grandmother was attractive.
 "One of my best friends, when we were maybe 11 or 12, came to me and announced that he thought my grandmother was hot.
 And I said, 'Hey, you're stepping over the line,' but at that point in life, I wouldn't put it past anyone," he recalled.
 He hoped to strike a balance "between humor and personality" with the song.
 In writing the song, he was hoping to take influence from new wave and power pop music: "I was thinking a little bit about 'Mrs. Robinson' and sonically I was thinking about the Cars, a Rick Springfield sort of thing."
 He acknowledged that stylistically, the song "owes a debt" to the Cars' "Just What I Needed"; its opening guitar riff is similar.
 Cars frontman Ric Ocasek thought that the intro was a sample from "Just What I Needed" but the band says they performed it in the studio and just "got it right."